sabotrax/monisrahmen/site_documents/ASSEMBLY.md

 ### Step 10

-Sand down the skewed part of the frame stand so it fits into the mounting slot.
+Sand down the skewed part of the frame stand so it can fit in the mounting slot.

 <img src="assembly-10.jpg" width="400">